This post contains affiliate links.

 • Temper Eggs: Very slowly drizzle the 1 cup of pasta water into the eggs, whisking as you pour.
 This tempers the eggs so that they won't scramble when they hit the hot noodles.

-• Combine: Stir the egg mixture and mushrooms into the spaghetti noodles.
+• Serve: Stir in mushrooms.
 Top with cracked black pepper and more Parmesan cheese.
 Serve immediately.

 Nutrition